sysdiglabs/charts/charts/rapid-response/README.md

 Use the [sysdig-deploy](../sysdig-deploy/README.md) parent chart to deploy the Rapid Response.
 Do not deploy subcharts directly.

-For installation instructions, see [Install Agent Components on Kubernetes](https://docs.sysdig.com/en/docs/installation/sysdig-secure/install-agent-components/kubernetes/).
+For installation instructions, see [Install Rapid Response](https://docs.sysdig.com/en/install-rapid-response-k8s/).

 ## Configuration